 In the summer of 2015, Hanna Rasking of the Post and Courier wrote a blog post about the panel I participated on at the Southern Association for Women Historians’ Tenth Southern Conference on Women’s History.
 Her piece, “Visiting historians take up issues of women and food,” provides a wonderful overview of our panel, “Pure Creole: Women of Color in the Making of New Orleans Food,” as well as the work of participating scholars’ papers.

 In the Winter of 2015, Bill Daley of the Chicago Tribune wrote a fascinating piece on Lena Richard, New Orleans-food icon.
 He drew upon the research of culinary professionals and scholars, including myself, to build a compelling snap-shot of her incredible accomplishments.
-The article is titled, which mentions the exhibited I curated as well as Richard’s impact on American foodways is titled, “Lena Richard carved culinary path for African-Americans.”
+The article is titled, “Lena Richard carved culinary path for African-Americans.”

 In September of 2014, I was invited to speak at the Smithsonian Institute’s FOOD in the Garden Foodways and Waterways: 1814-2014 held at the National Museum of American History.
 The video of that discussion about New Orleans’ dynamic food culture and historic food markets is available here.

 In mid-September 2013, I presented an academic paper on Lena Richard at the “Women, Work, and Food Conference” hosted by the Southern Foodways Alliance (SFA) at the University of Mississippi.
 In anticipation of the event, the SFA posted an article, “Director’s Cut: Women, Work, and Food, a Graduate Student Symposium,” which features my paper.
-Additionally, you can find a recap of the event and my paper, “From Red Beans and Rice to Oysters Rockefeller: Rethinking Racial Boundaries in New Orleans’ Mid-Twentieth Century Restaurant Culture” here.
-Last but not least, the SFA put together a podcast called Okraclass featuring the papers presented at the conference, which can be found here.
+Additionally, you can find a recap of the event and my paper, “From Red Beans and Rice to Oysters Rockefeller: Rethinking Racial Boundaries in New Orleans’ Mid-Twentieth Century Restaurant Culture.”
+Last but not least, the SFA put together a podcast called Okraclass featuring the papers presented at the conference.